luk036/luk036.github.io/flows/temp.md

 ---
-author: '@luk036'
+author: "@luk036"
-title: 'Lubuntu 18.04 LTS'
+title: "Lubuntu 18.04 LTS"
 ...

 ## Why and Why not?

 Why Lubuntu?

 - Lightweight.
   - Can be run on an old PC computer.
   - Can be run on a USB drive.
 - Open source.
 - Less virus.
 No need antivirus software.
 - Software development.
 - 18.04 LTS is a long-term-support version.

 Why not?

 - [Online Microsoft's Office](https://office.com) is not good enough.
 - VPN
 - Wi-Fi Hotspot

 ---

 # ⚙️ Setup